-It’s OK to say ‘I’m not sure but will definitely find out for you’.
-As long as there’s a way you can provide a clear benefit for your prospect, you will be able to have them to listen to you.
-Stay true.
+It’s OK to say, ‘I’m not sure, but I will find out for you.
+As long as there’s a way you can provide a clear benefit for your prospect, you will be able to have them listen to you.

 Ask yourself; how relatable are you to your prospects?

 Seeking more social media training to help grow your business?